Lattay/AntOfLife/README.md

 # Ant of Life

 What would happen if a Langton's ant run on a Conway's Game of life field ?
-The would create a Let's give a try !
+Let's give a try !

 # Use